Anshuman265/NodeJS-CSVServer/README.md

 This is a simple node application to read table or timeseries formatted CSV files as JSON, suitable for Grafana's SimpleJSON data source.

-CSVServer is really intended for testing and demonstration purposes - not really recommended for production environments where efficiency and robustness are needed.
-It works though and does something no other system seems to do.
+NOTE - CSVServer is really intended for testing and demonstration purposes

 ## Installation/setup